timocp/ruby-calc/README.md

 Calc::Q(0).cos    # => Calc::Q(1)
 ```

-All available transcendental functions on Calc::Q:
+All available transcendental functions on Calc::Q follow.
+They all take an extra optional epsilon argument, if not provided, the current default epsilon will be used:

 Method | Arguments | Description
 ------ | --------- | -----------